lostjared/acidcam-gpu/README.md

 > **OpenCV 5 is now required.** The project has moved from OpenCV 4 to OpenCV 5.
 Use a stock OpenCV 5 build for the portable OpenGL configuration, or an OpenCV 5 build with CUDA support when enabling the optional CUDA pipeline.

+> **OpenCV must include CUDA support for `WITH_CUDA=ON`.** Installing the NVIDIA CUDA toolkit by itself is not sufficient: CUDA support, including the OpenCV CUDA modules used by ACMX2, must be enabled when OpenCV is compiled.
+On Arch Linux, install `opencv-cuda` instead of the stock `opencv` package.
+On other distributions, use an equivalent CUDA-enabled OpenCV package or build OpenCV with CUDA enabled.
+If OpenCV has no CUDA modules, configure ACMX2 with `-DWITH_CUDA=OFF`.

 > **NVIDIA GPUs are no longer required.** ACMX2 builds and runs on AMD, Intel, and Apple GPUs using the OpenGL/SDL2 path (`-DWITH_CUDA=OFF`).
 On NVIDIA systems with the CUDA toolkit and an OpenCV 5 build that includes CUDA support, you can opt in to the CUDA GPU-filter stack and FFmpeg CUDA hardware decode by configuring with `-DWITH_CUDA=ON` (the default when CUDA is detected).

 [Full Documentation](https://lostsidedead.biz/acmx2/docs/)